 National Organization for Rare Disorders, Inc.

-It is possible that the main title of the report Trismus Pseudocamptodactyly Syndrome is not the name you expected.
+It is possible that the main title of the report Prader Willi Syndrome is not the name you expected.

 Genetic and Rare Diseases (GARD) Information Center

 - PO Box 8126

 - Gaithersburg, MD 20898-8126

 - Tel: (301)251-4925